Thomas Rosenkranz: Awards and concert appearances

-Rosenkranz was the National Winner of the MTNA Collegiate Piano Competition in 1999 and was awarded the Classical Fellowship from the American Pianists Association in 2003.
+Rosenkranz was the National Winner of the MTNA Collegiate Piano Competition in 1999 and was awarded the Classical Fellowship from the American Piano Awards in 2003.
 His recital activities have taken him throughout the world with performances at the Lincoln Center (New York), Kennedy Center (D.C.), 92nd Street Y (New York), Hilbert Circle Theatre (Indianapolis), Poly Theatre (Beijing), National Concert Hall (Shanghai), L'Acropolium (Carthage), Théâtre de la Ville (Tunis), Shanghai Contemporary Festival (Shanghai), International House of Tokyo (Tokyo), and Poly Theatre (Beijing).
 He has appeared as soloist with the Indianapolis Symphony Orchestra, the National Orchestra of Beirut, Northwest Chamber Orchestra and was the featured soloist for the Oberlin Orchestra's 2006 Tour of China.
 He has also worked directly with many notable contemporary composers including George Crumb, Frederic Rzewski, John Adams (composer), and Steve Reich.

 Artistic Ambassador

-As an Artistic Ambassador sponsored by the United States Department of State, Rosenkranz has traveled to Tunisia more than a dozen times to perform with local Tunisian musicians at such notable venues as the Roman Amphitheatre of Carthage and the Tabarka Jazz Festival.
-In the summer of 2009 he returned as a cultural specialist in a unique collaboration with the American Embassy of Tunisia where he presented a recital and a week-long master class for the region's most promising pianists.
-His 2008 solo tour of China and Inner Mongolia included stops in Dalian, Shenyang, and in Dashiqiao where he presented the first public piano recital in the history of the city.
-He continues to travel to Taiwan each year to give concerts and master classes at Tunghai University and the National Hualien School of Education.
+Artistic diplomacy has also been a significant aspect of Rosenkranz's career.
+He served as a Cultural Ambassador for the United States Department of State from 2003-2004, fostering mutual understanding through music during tours in Tunisia and Lebanon, where he presented concerts, lectures, and public masterclasses.
+In 2022, he was named a Senior Fulbright Scholar to Taiwan, serving as an artist-in-residence at Tunghai University in Taichung, where he conducted concerts, masterclasses, and lectures throughout the region.

 Educator

-In addition to his concert engagements, the education of musicians plays an important role in his musical activities.
-He has been presented in master class at such notable institutions as the Shanghai Conservatory, Shenyang Conservatory, and Northwestern University.
-He has been Artist-in-Residence at the Institutes of Music of Beirut and Tunis and each summer teaches courses on contemporary music and improvisation at the SoundScape Festival in Italy.
-He was the founder of the Hawaii Institute for Contemporary Music and has served as a jury member at the Oberlin International Piano Competition and Festival.
-A former faculty member at the University of Hawaii at Manoa and Bowling Green State University, he is currently on the faculty at the Conservatory of Music and Dance at the University of Missouri-Kansas City.
+Rosenkranz is a sought after artist teacher, having conducted residencies and masterclasses at prestigious institutions, including the conservatories of Shanghai, Shenyang, Xinghai, Tianjin, and Xi’an in China, as well as Taipei Normal University, Seoul National University, and Yong Siew Toh Conservatory of Music in Singapore.
+In the United States, he has taught at The University of Hawaii at Manoa, Bowling Green State University and the UMKC Conservatory.
+In 2019, he was named as an Honorary Visiting Professor at the Sichuan Conservatory in China, where he offers annual masterclasses and lectures.
+He served as jury member for the 2024 Yunnan International Piano Arts Festival and Competition in China.
+He is currently the Director of Music at the Yehudi Menuhin School in Qingdao, China.